LukasFuchs/GeoModBox.jl/docs/src/man/exercises/11_2D_Thermal_Convection.md

 ![Exercise11a](../../assets/11_ThermalConvection_1.0e6_150_50_lineara_semilag_CNA_dc.gif)

 **Figure 1.** Isoviscous, bottom-heated thermal convection for $Ra = 10^6$ with a resolution of 150x50.
-The initial condition is a linearly increasing temperature profile with an elliptical anomaly at the top.
+The initial condition is a linearly increasing temperature profile with an elliptical anomaly on top.
 Thermal boundary conditions are fixed temperature at the top and bottom and zero heat flux at the sides.
 All velocity boundary conditions are free slip.
 Heat diffusion is solved using the Crank–Nicolson method, the Stokes equation using the defect correction method, and temperature advection with the semi-Lagrangian method.
 Models run until a steady state is reached or up to a maximum of 8000 iterations.

 ![Exercise11b](../../assets/11_ThermalConvectionTimeSeries1.0e6_150_50_lineara_semilag_CNA_dc.png)